elliottsj/baker-street/README.md

 It handles user accounts and billing for Sherlocke users, and keeps track of which documents and questions have been accessed by each user.

+## Setup

+To setup first initialize the database, this may take a while.

+`python ./manage.py syncdb`

+then initialize the background process:

+`celery -A baker_street worker -l info`

 3rd-party libraries in use:

 - [Django](https://www.djangoproject.com/)